 On February 26, 2020, Council approved report CR20-18: Property Tax Exemption Request - 600 Pinkie Road.
-This report granted a property tax exemption for one agricultural property in the New Neighbourhood (300K population) area for 2020 and recommendation of exemptions for an additional 3 years (2021-2023) and reconsideration for an additional 5 years.
+This report granted a property tax exemption for one agricultural property in the New Neighbourhood (300K population) area for 2020 and recommendation of exemptions for an additional three years (2021-2023) and reconsideration for an additional five years.

 On May 27,2020, Council approved report CR20-48: Property Tax Exemption Request - 5000 & 5800 Armour Road.
-This report granted a property tax exemption for 2 agricultural property in the New Neighbourhood (300K population) area for 2020 and recommendation of exemptions for an additional 3 years (2021-2023) and reconsideration for an additional 5 years.
+This report granted a property tax exemption for two agricultural properties in the New Neighbourhood (300K population) area for 2020 and recommendation of exemptions for an additional three years (2021-2023) and reconsideration for an additional five years.